godotengine/godot-docs/classes/class_tabbar.rst

 Emitted when a tab's close button is pressed.

-**Note:** Tabs are not removed automatically once the close button is pressed, this behaviour needs to be programmed manually.
+\ **Note:** Tabs are not removed automatically once the close button is pressed, this behavior needs to be programmed manually.
 For example:

 .. tabs::